10 Simple Tips for Stopping Food Cravings

-An experiment from the Indiana State University tested the effect of mini-meditations prior to eating or when urge to binge occurs.
+An experiment from Indiana State University tested the effect of mini-meditations prior to eating or when urge to binge occurs.
 It involved focusing one’s awareness on behavior, beliefs, and emotions associated with food intake.
-The results suggested a positive effect, as the binges decreased in frequency and severity for the meditation group.
+The results suggested a positive effect, as the hunger attacks decreased in frequency and severity for the meditation group.
 (14)

 Even though binge eating and cravings are not the same thing, they may show up together.
 And other more recent studies have been exploring the potential meditation has to change these behaviors.
 (15)